asbharath/WebDB/README.md

 Finally, add the extracted file to `$PATH`.
 Refer [how to add executables to PATH](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#adding-executables-to-your-path)

-#### Install User Agent Addon

-If you encounter any error or pop up which asks for cookies that doesn't appear when the search is launched by the user.
-Ensure the `User-Agent` is recent with respect to your browser version.

-Refer to the section "[How to debug](#how-to-debug)"

-This addon is required only for debugging purposes.
 ### Create Expanded Query list

 The query expansion works by finding the top 50 keywords that best match the initial query using [www.keywordfinder.com](www.keywordfinder.com).
 The result is initial query appened by each keyword found.